Berkeley Chief Technology Officer (CTO) Program

 - Risk Modeling and Social Engineering

-Research Scientist and Associate Adjunct Professor of Operations and Information Technology Management
+Research Scientist and Associate Adjunct Professor, Operations and IT Management

-Associate Professor and Harold Furst Chair in Management Philosophy and Values
+Associate Professor and Harold Furst Chair in Management Philosophy and Values, Co-Director, Computational Culture Lab

 Dates & Fees